Child Counselors Career

 Some child counselors specialize in certain areas, like childhood depression, attention-deficit hyperactivity disorder, or abuse.
 Others, however, treat a wide range of mental and emotional problems in children.

 There may be a number of causes for mental and emotional problems in children.
-These may include such things as meeting new people, divorce, death of a loved one, abuse, poverty, trouble in school, and trouble with peers.
+These may include meeting new people, divorce, death of a loved one, abuse, poverty, trouble in school, and trouble with peers.
 There is also evidence that some mental disorders are hereditary and caused by genetic factors.

 Role of Child Counselors